 Another asset that may be helpful can be a cancer patient’s home.
 For many homeowners, it can be a source of significant cash, but accessing this value can be time consuming and more difficult when a family’s income is reduced by the inability to continue earning at the same level as prior to the cancer diagnosis.

 For those late-stage cancer patients with a life insurance policy, there are a number of other potential options to help meet financial needs, such as a life insurance loan.
 Policy owners with built up cash value may take a life insurance loan or a withdrawal against that cash value from the insurer that issued the policy.
 Unfortunately, the vast majority of life insurance policy owners do not have significant, if any, cash value accumulated in their policies.

-Funds for Living and Giving has been specifically designed to address the financial needs of late-stage cancer patients.
+The Funds for Living Program has been specifically designed to address the financial needs of late-stage cancer patients.
 It offers the following advantages over other options discussed above, including:

 To many, the financial challenges that accompany a late-stage cancer diagnosis can be as crippling as the disease itself.
 Knowing that there may be financial relief available for those in this unfortunate situation can sometimes provide the peace of mind needed to live a better quality of life.
 As medical bills pile up from the costs of treatments and medications, people start to worry about the costs and how it not only affects them, but their family as well.
 Using life insurance as an asset can help take the financial worry away and be part of the answer that allows individuals to focus on quality of life and enjoying time with family.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance